“I have a video”: Wunmi on Mohbad's dad's secret plan to make her son's murderer

 - The grieving wife claimed that Joseph Aloba planned with her husband’s brother Adura and mother-in-law to accuse her of poisoning the late singer

-Late Nigerian singer Ilerioluwa Oladimeji Aloba aka Mohbad’s widow, Wunmi, has made allegations against her father-in-law Joseph Aloba
+Wunmi, the widow of the late Nigerian singer Ilerioluwa Oladimeji Aloba, aka Mohbad, has made allegations against her father-in-law Joseph Aloba.

 Legit.ng earlier reported that Wunmi granted her first interview since her husband’s death on the With Chude show.
 The widow opened up about the people who had remained her support system since the tragedy.

-According to Wunmi, she was with her Mohbad’s mum when Mr Josephn Aloba called his first wife to share plans against the widow.
+According to Wunmi, she was with Mohbad’s mum when Josephn Aloba called his first wife to share his plans against the widow.

 She alleged that her father-in-law told her mother-in-law and brother-in-law to falsely accuse her of poisoning Mohbad.
-She however claimed that she has a recording of the I recording of the conversation on her phone.
+She claimed that she had a recording of the conversation on her phone.

 Listen to her talk below: